Jagdish16/SPRING2019TIDYVERSE/README.md

 The associated data set has been posted on github: https://raw.githubusercontent.com/Jagdish16/jagdish_r_repo/master/DATA607/camera_dataset.csv and the html file can be found here: bs.com/Jagdish/ds607_tidyverse_vignette

+I also extended Mary Anna Kivenson's vignette on Pipe Operators from the margittr package by adding an example for the %$% operator.

  Thanks,
  Jagdish Chhabria.